atheiman/chef-zabbix/README.md

 ## Usage

-Initialize the client that can communicate with the Chef and Zabbix APIs:
+Initialize the client that can communicate with the Chef and Zabbix APIs.
+Chef connection info comes from a Chef config file (`knife.rb` / `client.rb`), Zabbix connection info should be passed into `new()`:

 ```ruby
 require 'chef_zabbix'